flash62au/DccExController/README.md

   - Able to select multiple locos to create a consist
     - Able to change the facing of the additional locos in the consists (via the 'extra' menu after selection)
   - Able to activate any function (0-31)
-    - Showing of the roster function labels (from the wiThrottle server if provided)
+    - Showing of the roster function labels (from the EX-CommandStation if provided)
     - Quick access to the functions by pressing #.
 Temporarily enabled via the Extras menu (or permanently enabled in config_button.h)
     - Limited ability to configure which functions are sent to the first or all locos in a consist (defined in config_button.h)
   - Able to throw/close turnouts/points